drhinternet/greenarrow-docker/README.markdown

 ## Persistent volume

-The GreenArrow docker image requires a persistent volume to be mounted at `/opt/greenarrow-persistent`.
+The GreenArrow Docker image requires a persistent volume to be mounted at `/opt/greenarrow-persistent`.
 Prior to running GreenArrow, this volume must be initialized.
 During initialization, the persistent volume will be populated with the data GreenArrow needs to function.
 That persistent